 Published on June 8th, 2023

-Why ask this question: The HR field is constantly evolving, and it's crucial for HR assistants to stay informed about changing laws, regulations, and industry best practices.
-This question assesses a candidate's commitment to professional development, their proactive approach to staying updated, and their willingness to adapt to new HR trends.
+Why ask this question: HR is a dynamic field that constantly evolves.
+It is important for HR interns to stay informed about the latest trends and changes in employment laws to effectively support their organizations.
+This question assesses a candidate's commitment to professional growth and their proactive approach to staying updated.

 Radhika Sarraf is a content specialist and a woman of many passions who currently works at HireQuotient, a leading recruitment SaaS company.
 She is a versatile writer with experience in creating compelling articles, blogs, social media posts, and marketing collaterals.

 We cover all recruitment, talent analytics, L&D, DEI, pre-employment, candidate screening, and hiring tools.
 Join our force & subscribe now!